...

 Have a plan- just like you did with your estate planning documents

 Do you remember when you first started to devise a plan for planning for the end-of-life circumstances and your estate in general?
 Something must have driven you to take the step to prepare these documents.
-You may have had a loved one die and realize that you still hadn’t gotten around to getting your own will drafted.
+You may have experienced the death of a loved one and realized that you still haven’t drafted your own will.
 Or, you may have had a life-changing event happen in your household that led you to build the motivation necessary to get your will ready to go.
 In any event, it probably wasn’t just another day passing that caused you to get your will ready.
-At some point, your “why” became big enough to cause you to take the next step and get that will be prepared after having delayed doing so for so long.
+At some point, your “why” became significant enough to motivate you to take the next step and prepare that will after delaying it for so long.

 During this time it would also be important to keep a close eye on your documents.
 These are things that you would not necessarily want to leave behind in the event of an emergency.
 For example, insurance policies, your driver’s license, Social Security cards, and things of this nature are what I mean as far as important papers, documents, and cards.
 When it comes to computers and laptops a handy list of passwords would be nice to have in case you need to log in to your email from another computer.